Overview

 The results of the survey, described in the Urban and Away-from-Home Survey Results Report, will inform the development of communications and engagement strategies.
 The Summary of Survey Results document highlights key findings from the survey.

-Grants of up to $25,000 can be used to support or supplement program funding in the areas of primary care; mental health and wellness; the toxic drug response; addressing anti-Indigenous racism and promoting cultural safety in health care.
+The initiative offers grants of up to $25,000 to support or supplement program funding in the areas of primary care; mental health and wellness; the toxic drug response; addressing anti-Indigenous racism and promoting cultural safety in health care.

-For more information on the initiative, including eligibility criteria and how to apply, visit our UAH Funding Initiative page.
+The application period for the 2024-2025 UAH Funding Initiative is now closed.
+For more information on the initiative, visit our UAH Funding Initiative page.

 AHMA-FNHA Memorandum of Partnership